sgnconnects/compose-to-easypanel/README.md

 ## Contribution

-Contrubution is always welcome :-)
+Contribution is always welcome :-)

 1. Fork the Repo
-2. Create a Banch from `master`
+2. Create a Branch from `master`
 3. Edit the Source Code
 4. Submit a PR